tsudoko/kirirss/README.md

 Config file
 -----------

-Sample configs can be found in the `examples` directory.
+Sample configuration files can be found in the `misc` directory.

 Fields prefixed with 🔶 are required.
 "Skipped" means not present in the config file or empty.
 Note that even though some fields are not required, skipping them